 ABS: For tough and higher temperature applications, ABS is a good choice.
 It has better impact strength than PETG, although less springy and higher friction.
-We can chemically smooth and seal the surface of ABS, which is good for mold making.
-The downside of ABS is that it can be degraded by sunlight, so outdoor parts would need to be painted, which then makes it a good choice for automotive parts.
+We can chemically weld ABS parts together to make a strong bond that's useful for complex parts.
+The downside of ABS is that it can be degraded by sunlight, so outdoor parts would need to be painted.
+ABS is a good choice for automotive parts.
 Colour options are black & white, subject to availability.

 ASA: Very similar to ABS, ASA is more stable in sunlight.
 ASA is also more expensive than ABS, otherwise we’d use it in preference to ABS!
 Colour options are black & white, subject to availability.

 Nylon: Nylon is low friction and tough, making it a great choice for gears and other moving parts.
 It’s expensive but a great choice for suitable parts.
 Colour options are black & white, subject to availability.
-We also have glass filled nylon for parts that need high temperature stability.
+We also have glass filled nylon for parts subject to high temperature or strength.

-Flex: We have flexible and semi-flexible TPU materials where non-rigid plastic is required.
-These materials are expensive, but because parts using flex are generally small it’s not prohibitive, and for difficult to find flexible seals replacements or semi flexible covers and straps, it makes good sense.
+Flex: Flexible and semi-flexible TPU materials are good where some elasticity is required.
+These materials are expensive, but because parts using flex are generally small it’s not prohibitive.
+These materials are useful for seals, couplings, covers and straps.
 Colour is black or white, subject to availability.

-Others: We usually have a number of specialist materials available and can order others, so if the choices above don’t fit your application, give us a call.
+Others: We have some specialist materials available and can order others, so if the choices above don’t fit your application, give us a call.